Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 What Is Advertising?

-Advertising is a method for influencing your audience’s behavior through messages that are intended to persuade them to take action — specifically, to buy your products or services.
+Advertising is a method for influencing your audience’s behavior through messages that are intended to persuade them to take action — usually, the action is to purchase your products or services.
 You can also provide what’s known as institutional advertising if you run a non-profit organization, host events, or promote certain issues.

 The Benefits of Advertising